Debra

 Informed by the latest science, and common sense, at CFE we believe the best way to avoid the devastating social and economic impacts of cancer on our families and communities is to PREVENT cancer, whenever and wherever possible, from occurring in the first place.

 That’s where the Cancer Free Economy comes in.
 We are a dynamic collaborative multi-sector network, led primarily by leaders from BIPOC and disproportionately impacted communities, seeking solutions that are broader and deeper than what we can accomplish on our own.
 Our strategies are derived from an in-depth cross-sector analysis of the “system.”
-We found that our economy is entrenched in a co-dependent relationship with hazardous chemicals.
-This process led us to a common goal:

 Within our generation, we will lift the burden of cancer and other diseases by driving a dramatic and equitable transition from toxic substances in our lives, our communities, and our economy to safe and healthy alternatives for all.